 About the Councillors

-The Isle of Wight Council has 39 elected councillors.
-Access the details of the elected councillors on our dedicated councillor web pages.
+The Isle of Wight Council has 39 elected councillors, who are responsible for determining the direction of the council.